grouparoo/app-examples/README.md

 # Grouparoo App Examples

-This Repository is a "menu" of the example Grouparoo Deployments available.
+This Repository is a menu of the example Grouparoo Deployments available.

 All the repositories linked here are automatically kept up-to-date with the latest releases of Grouparoo.